 Note that, the plugin scans both files and database, hence if it finds suspicious files, it’ll inform you about that too.
 On the website we scanned, MalCare found 17 WordPress hacked files and 1 malicious script in the database.

 Step 3: If malware is present on your site, you need to get rid of it as soon as possible.
 With MalCare, you have an instant WordPress malware removal option.
-Just click on Auto-Clean and the plugin will begin cleaning your website.
+Just click on the Auto-Clean on MalCare’s dashboard and the plugin will begin cleaning your website.

 It’ll take a few minutes to clean your database but once complete, you will be notified about it in the MalCare dashboard.